Children's Social work

 Kensington and Chelsea is a culturally diverse and vibrant area located in the heart of London.
 With a population of over 140,000 people, we are one of the smallest in London, but we are also densely populated, covering an area of just 12 square kilometres.
 The borough is renowned for its shopping districts, colourful streets, world-class museums, and iconic landmarks such as Kensington Palace, making it a desirable destination for both residents and tourists.

 Kensington and Chelsea is an exciting and interesting place to work, with a diverse range of businesses and cultural backgrounds represented in its various districts.
-The borough is home to some of the most famous shopping districts in London, including King's Road and Portobello Road, which attract high-end retailers, luxury brands and quirky independent businesses alike.
-The borough is also home to world-renowned museums such as the Victoria and Albert Museum, the Science Museum, and the Natural History Museum, offering an array of educational and engaging exhibitions for all ages.
-Residents and visitors frequently enjoy the wealth of green spaces in the borough, from the sprawling Holland Park with its manicured Kyoto Gardens and nature trails, to smaller more local parks that act as tranquil escapes for their surrounding communities.
+The borough has some of London’s most well‑known shopping areas, including King’s Road and Portobello Road, with a mix of high‑end retailers, luxury brands and independent shops.
+The borough is also home to world‑famous museums, including the Victoria and Albert Museum, the Science Museum and the Natural History Museum.
+These offer a wide range of educational and engaging exhibitions for people of all ages.
+Residents and visitors enjoy the borough’s many green spaces, from large parks like Holland Park and its Kyoto Garden to smaller local parks that provide peaceful spaces for nearby communities.